ritapereira10/furniture-matching-scrapper/replit.md

 # Overview

-This is a FastAPI-based web scraper designed to extract data from Marktplaats (Dutch marketplace platform) for Pinterest board matching.
-The application provides a REST API interface for searching Marktplaats listings and retrieving structured marketplace data including titles, prices, locations, and links.
-The scraper is fully functional and optimized for batch processing to match Pinterest board items with available Marktplaats listings.
+This is a magical Pinterest board to Marktplaats matching system that combines AI interior design personality with intelligent furniture search.
+The "Style Genie" provides a personalized, enchanting experience that analyzes natural language queries, searches Marktplaats for matching furniture, and presents results with AI commentary in a beautiful, anticipation-building interface.
+The system transforms utilitarian marketplace search into a magical, personal experience like "Spotify Wrapped for furniture."

 # User Preferences